Tehbeng/sql-data-warehouse-project/README.md

 ## Credit

-This whole project credited to Data with Bara professional IT and Youtuber.
+This whole project credited to Data with Bara.
 With his guidance I'm able to create this project.